-ERS research in this topic area focuses on the economic, social, spatial, and demographic factors that affect the income and poverty status of rural residents and their participation in Federal assistance programs.
+ERS research in this topic area focuses on the economic, social, spatial, and demographic factors that affect the income and poverty status of rural residents.
 (Food and nutrition assistance topics are covered in depth elsewhere on the ERS website.)

 Topics include the following: